aTechGuide/nyc-taxi-data-analysis/README.md

 # NYC taxi Data Analysis

 # Analysis
-- Which zones have the most pickup / drop offs overall
+- Which zones have the most pickup / drop offs overall [MostPickupDropoffs.scala]
-- What are the peak hours for taxi
+- What are the peak hours for taxi [PeakHoursForTaxi.scala]
 - How are the trips distributed by length ?
 Why are people taking the cab?
+[TripDistribution.scala]
 - What are the peak hours for long / short trips?
+[PeakHoursForLongShortTrips.scala]
 - What are the top 3 pick up an drop off zones for long / short trips ?
+[TopPickUpAndDropOffForLongShortTrips.scala]
-- How are people paying for the rides, on long / short trips
+- How are people paying for the rides, on long / short trips [PeoplePayingForLongShortTrips.scala]
 - How is the payment type evolving with time?
+[PaymentTypeEvolvingWithTime.scala]
 - Can we explore a ride - sharing opportunity by grouping close short trips?
+[RideSharingOppertunity.scala]

 # Data Sources